Skip to Content

 I sort of touched upon light fixtures with ceiling fans, but then I thought about people who don’t have ceiling fans.
 They probably just skipped over that part about ceiling fans, assuming it didn’t apply to them.

-But light fixtures need to be cleaned.
+But overhead light fixtures need to be cleaned.
 And people don’t like to clean them because some of them are a real pain in the neck to get back up.
 You have to get the screw in the hole exactly perfectly.

 But don’t use that as an excuse to not clean them.